 Energy drink manufacturers maintain that their products are safe when consumed in recommended amounts.
 Do you know what the maximum recommended intake is?
 For most brands, it’s two or three cans per day.
 For some, it’s only one.

-There are two main health dangers of energy drinks—neurological and cardiological.
+There are two main health dangers of energy drinks — neurological and cardiological.
 In other words, your nervous system and your heart.
-These problems are caused by the very same ingredients that make you feel energized—staggeringly high levels of caffeine and sugar.
+These concerns are caused by the very same ingredients that make you feel energized — staggeringly high levels of caffeine and sugar.

 Energy Drinks Are High in Sugar